iutools/iutools/doc/for-devs/test-plan.md

     except for:
     - text that is in English.
     - Inuktitut text for the bilingual examples (which at the moment are always in latin)
+  - In cases where the input word was mis-spelled, there should be a _Standardized spelling_ section at the top showing the correct spelling in PREFERRED/OTHER scripts.
   - There is a decomp displayed (unless the specific scenario expects the word to be undecomposable)
   - There are some translations displayed, including some that are relevant for